 - The second group was asked to write down things from the previous week that irritated or displeased them.

 - The third group was asked to just write down things from the previous week.

 After 10 weeks, the first group was measurably happier and felt better about their lives than the other two groups.
 Even more, the first group also exercised an average of 1.5 hours more and had fewer visits to the doctor!

-There are many more studies like this one, and they all suggest some specific ways to apply this idea of practicing gratitude.
+There are many more similar studies that suggest specific ways to apply this idea of practicing gratitude.
 Here are just a few:

 - Gratitude journaling, either daily or weekly like in the study

 - Verbalizing appreciation to people like your spouse, kids, employees, and tenants

 - Writing thank-you notes (which boosts your happiness and the happiness of the person who receives the letter)

 In addition to affecting your well-being, other studies show your attitude of gratitude can improve your relationships with others (and even make you sexier!).